-Corpus Christi Hit and Run Accident Lawyers
+Corpus Christi Hit and Run Accident Law Firm

-If you were the victim of a hit-and-run accident in Corpus Christi, the attorney of Brunkenhoefer, P.C.
-Injury Attorney could help you get the justice you deserve.
+If you were the victim of a hit-and-run accident in Corpus Christi, the attorneys of Brunkenhoefer, P.C.
+Injury Law could help you get the justice you deserve.
 We firmly believe that those responsible for causing injuries and property damage in a hit and run accident should be held accountable for their actions.
 We stand by victims of these accidents, and we will work hard to see that they get the fair compensation they are owed.

 Do I Need a Lawyer?